Are Church Elders Paid

 However, elders can also be subjected to less-than-flattering evaluations from fellow members, who may view them as power-hungry or out of touch with everyday life.
 In short, being an elder comes with its share of pros and cons.
 It is hard to say definitively whether or not church elders are paid, as there is no comprehensive record of such payments.

-READ: Can Sex Offenders Go To Church
+READ: Can Anyone Go To A Mormon Church

 However, anecdotal evidence suggests that many elders do receive financial compensation from their churches.
 If you are considering a career in the church leadership field, it is important to know whether or not you will be paid for your services.
 Check with your church leaders about their policy on pay and compensation before making any decisions.